A car with a Keyless-Go system is in danger of being stolen. This RFID / NFC protective car key bag protects you from this!

 This key bag protects your car keys and prevents the security code for unlocking the car door or starting the engine from being read unnoticed.
 With this ANTI RFID NFC protective car key bag, you complicate or prevent your car from being a victim of a professional theft.

 If you look at it briefly or put it in your hands, it apparently seems to be a simple bag for your car keys.
 Far from it.
 On the inside, there is a sophisticated system that prevents wireless access from the inside.
-A specially-designed shielding mesh with silver equipment builds a protective net for the RFID car key, almost a mini Faraday cage.
+A specially-designed Shielding is the protection from the effects of external fault zones and environmental influences (on a person's health most of the time).
+More mesh with silver equipment builds a protective net for the RFID car key, almost a mini The faraday cage is an enclosure made out of a conductive material that acts as an electric shield.
+More.
 This blocks all radiation and prevents the exchange of access data.

 As a result, car thieves are no longer able to access the car key’s data wirelessly unnoticed.
 It goes even further – the key won’t even be displayed on the hacker’s RFID scanner anymore.
 A very easy-to-use solution with great effect against radio car theft.

 The ANTI RFID NFC CLASSIC protective car key bag is delivered in a robust, 100% nylon knitted fabric as an outside material.
 The inside is softly padded and lined with the special shielding mesh with silver finish, which blocks the RFID and NFC radio waves.
 The lock is a strong magnet that helps the protective bag to close itself.

 Actively protecting the car key’s data cannot be easier.
 The bag is not used inside the car.
 As soon as you leave the car, simply put the key in the bag, close the bag and put it back in your pocket.

 - This also applies to the cloakroom in the house if the car key remains in the jacket and near the house door.